Q.1: What is the “Self-service Library Station” project?

 A.15: To return library materials to Self-service Library Stations, simply follow three steps: (1) select the “Return” function from the screen (2) follow instruction to return your book (3) continue for the next item or exit.

-A.16: Owing to restrictions imposed by the system design, patrons cannot return audio-visual library materials like audio cassettes and compact discs or oversize items which cannot be deposited into the checkout/return slot of Self-service Library Stations.
+A.16: Owing to restrictions imposed by the system design, readers cannot return audio-visual library materials like audio cassettes and compact discs or oversize items which cannot be deposited into the checkout/return slot of Self-service Library Stations.

 Q.17: How to know whether a library material is returned successfully?

 A.17: After a library material is deposited into the check-out/return slot, details of that library material will be shown on the screen.
-If patrons return more than one item including accompanying materials, they have to deposit the items into the check-out/return slot one by one.
+If readers return more than one item including accompanying materials, they have to deposit the items into the check-out/return slot one by one.
 The screen will show the updated information after each item is returned successfully.
-Upon completion, patrons may choose to print a receipt.
+Upon completion, readers may choose to print a receipt.

 Q.18: I have tried to deposit the library materials into the check-out/return slot.
 Why is the return unsuccessful?

 A.18: Self-service Library Stations can only accept the return of a single item including an accompanying material at a time.
-Patrons have to deposit the items one by one into the check-out/return slot when returning more than one library material.
+Readers have to deposit the items one by one into the check-out/return slot when returning more than one library material.
 Besides, the items must be placed in the direction as instructed.
 If the instructions are not followed, Self-service Library Stations may not be able to read the barcode on the item.

 Q.20: If any library material borrowed from Self-service Library Stations is returned late, how is an overdue fine calculated?

 A.20: Self-service Library Stations are open seven days a week including public holidays.
-If a borrower fails to return any loan item within 14 days upon which it was borrowed, an overdue fine will be incurred on all service days of the station, including public holidays.
+If a reader fails to return any loan item within 14 days upon which it was borrowed, an overdue fine will be incurred on all service days of the station, including public holidays.

 Q.22: How to settle library fees and charges at Self-service Library Stations?